Course Descriptions

 Water Resources - LAWS 6302

-Analysis of regional and national water problems, including the legal methods by which surface and ground water supplies are allocated, managed, and protected.
+Analyzes regional and national water problems, including the legal methods by which surface and ground water supplies are allocated, managed and protected.
+3 credits, letter graded.

 White Collar Crime - LAWS 6035

 Examines distinctions between white collar crime and other types of criminal activity and the needs for and arguments against white collar laws and law enforcement.
 Studies securities fraud, mail and wire fraud, insider trading, money laundering, false statements, conspiracy and criminal forfeiture statutes.
 Includes use of the grand jury, privileges applicable in the corporate setting, immunity, discovery and the impact of parallel civil proceedings.
-Examines effect of government policy on corporations and their counsel, pre-trial and trial strategy, jury selection, and victim notification and restitution options.
+Examines effect of government policy on corporations and their counsel, pre-trial and trial strategy, jury selection and victim notification and restitution options.
+3 credits, letter graded.

 White Collar Crime Practicum - LAWS 6060

 Addresses the non-trial portion of white collar criminal law.
-Drawing examples and problems from wire fraud, securities fraud, healthcare, and computer fraud contexts, explores a white collar case's major investigative and charging phases, corporate and organizational issues, as well as pleas and punishment.
+Drawing examples and problems from wire fraud, securities fraud, health care, and computer fraud contexts, explores a white collars case's major investigative and charging phases, corporate and organizational issues, as well as pleas and punishment.

 Wildlife and the Law - LAWS 6502

-Examines the law that protects wildlife, its habitat, and biodiversity.
-Explores human-caused threats including habitat destruction, illegal trade, and climate change.
-Focuses on statutes, case law, environmental ethics, and current controversies to highlight legal, scientific, and political strategies for protecting biodiversity.
+Examines the law that protects wildlife, its habitat and biodiversity.
+Explores human-caused threats including habitat destruction, illegal trade and climate change.
+Focuses on statutes, case law, environmental ethics, and current controversies to highlight legal, scientific and political strategies for protecting biodiversity.
 Particular emphasis is placed on the U.S. Endangered Species Act.
+2 credits, letter graded.

 Wills and Trusts - LAWS 6104

-Covers intestate succession; family protection; execution of wills; revocation and revival; will contracts and will substitutes; creation of trusts; modification and termination; charitable trusts; fiduciary administration, including probate and contest of wills; construction problems in estate distribution.
+Covers intestate succession; family protection; execution of wills; revocation and revival; will contracts and will substitutes; creation of trusts;modification and termination; charitable trusts; fiduciary administration, including probate and contest of wills; construction problems in estate distribution.
+3 credits, letter graded.

 Writing In Context - LAWS 6228